By grouping dates in a pivot table, you can create instant reports.

 - In the end, click OK.

-Once you create more than one group for dates in the pivot table, you will also get an expanding and collapsing option.
+Once you create more than one group for dates in the pivot table, you will also get an expanding and collapsing option to

-If you want to get back your dates or want to ungroup dates you can do that with the “ungroup‘ option.
+If you want to get back your dates or ungroup dates you can do that with the “ungroup‘ option.

 Hi Puneet – I’m finding your page extremely helpful, thanks very much.